 What is UCAM?

-Urban Community Ambulatory Medicine (UCAM) is a unique 12-week continuous, longitudinal experience for year 3 or 4 University of Minnesota medical students.
+Urban Community Ambulatory Medicine (UCAM) is a unique 12-week continuous, longitudinal experience for year three or four University of Minnesota medical students.
 UCAM satisfies eight weeks of required credits including the required family medicine clerkship, four-week advanced selective credit, and four weeks of elective credit.
 The 12 weeks will be spent in the same family medicine clinic in an urban setting serving a population that predominantly includes lower-income patients from diverse backgrounds.

 What makes a good UCAM Candidate?